harness/harness-migrate/cmd/stash/README.md

 ### General
 #### Export fails due to unresolved host
 If project export fails due to unresolved host make sure bitbucket server is reachable from the machine which is running the migrator.

+#### Missing Git LFS objects
+Make sure the Large File Storage (LFS) is allowed on your Bitbucket Server repository in Repository settings -> Repository details ->Allow LFS.

 #### Missing webhooks or branch rules
 If you see missing items for any webhooks or branch rules you can refer `ExporterLogs.log` file in root of zip folder.